Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 Instructions

-Measure your crate’s top, sides, and back — add 1 inch seam allowance on every edge.
-Cut one large top panel first, then two side panels and one back panel.
-Sew bias tape along every raw edge before assembling; this prevents fraying and gives it that polished, intentional look.
+Measure your crate’s top, sides, and back, adding 1 inch seam allowance to every edge.
+Cut one large top panel first.
+Then cut two side panels and one back panel.
+Sew bias tape along the raw edges of every panel before you sew them together.
+This way the bias tape adds a tidy finished look to the seams.

-And that’s the part your dog actually benefits from: the fabric panels block light and reduce noise, which signals den time to your pup and helps them settle faster.
+This is the part your dog will enjoy: the fabric panels block light and reduce noise, which signals den time to your pup and helps them settle faster.

-Cut a small slit in the front panel exactly where the door latch sits so the door swings freely without bunching the fabric.
+You should cut a small slit in the front panel that is exactly where the door latch sits so that the door swings freely without bunching the fabric.

 Prep Time: 20 min | Active Project Time: 2–3 hours | Difficulty Level: Intermediate